 The Karma Honey Project was created in 2018 to increase the Puerto Rican honey bee population, spread awareness of the species, and create local jobs through ecotourism and beekeeping.
-Founded by entrepreneurs Candice Galek and John Williams, the team consists of Carol Solowsky, Nandi Mulira, and Pep Menendez who joined the Board of Directors in 2019, each bringing a unique skill set to the table.
+Founded by entrepreneur Candice Galek after seeing the devastating effects Hurricane's Irma and Maria caused the island.

 AIDING LOCAL FARMERS

-We know that to keep family farmers in business, we have to increase the number of people buying their goods.
-This is where we come along and introduce a new revenue stream for locals.
+We knew that to keep family farmers in business, we had to increase the number of people buying their goods.
+This is where we came along and introduced a new revenue stream for locals.
 By incorporating our bee hives onto their existing farm land, the fruit and vegetable crops benefit from our buzzing pollinators.

-We collect and bottle the honey, which we then sell to local restaurants, bakeries, hotels, and coffee shops.
-This allows businesses to support their community with our delicious Puerto Rican honey, instead of importing it from off the island.
-We hope to build lasting relationships with farmers and urban businesses alike.
+We collected and bottled the honey, which we then distributed to local restaurants, bakeries, hotels, and coffee shops.
+This allowed businesses to support their community with our delicious Puerto Rican honey, instead of importing it from off the island.
+We built lasting relationships with farmers and urban businesses alike.

 In order for the Africanized Honey Bee to thrive in Puerto Rico we have to create more sanctuaries for them, and give more people the opportunity to become involved.
-The Karma Honey Project fosters connections with the youth of today, by offering a complimentary beekeeping curriculum to teachers.
+The Karma Honey Project fostered connections with the youth by offering a complimentary beekeeping curriculum to teachers.

 ECOTOURISM AND JOBS